Tonicrespit/hmm_pos_tagger/README.md

 nltk.download('universal_tagset')
 ```

-You can run HelloWorld.py to check if you have all the dependencies installed:
+To test if you have done everything properly, run the `HelloWorld.py` script:

 ```
 python3 HelloWorld.py
 ```

 # Running the included examples.
-There is a Jupyter notebook with some examples and experiments using Hidden Markov Models.
-To use it, you just need to have Jupyter notebook installed (check the guide at [Jupyter's documentation](https://jupyter.readthedocs.io/en/latest/install.html)).
+There is a Jupyter notebook with some examples and experiments named `Examples.py`.
+To run it, you need to have Jupyter notebook installed (check the guide at [Jupyter's documentation](https://jupyter.readthedocs.io/en/latest/install.html)).

-If you want to run the file as-is you need to install the following Python libraries:
+And the following Python libraries:
     - Matplotlib
     - Seaborn

 # Quick start example.

-First of all you need to import the model wrapper that includes everything you need for training and decoding.
+First of all you need to import the model wrapper.

 ```python
 from HMM.Markovify import *